 What’s the best way for married couples to manage their financial life?
 This is a true “iceberg” question – seems innocuous enough but there’s a lot going on under the surface.
-There can be a wide range of motivations behind one’s preference to merge their financial life with their partner or keep them separate.
+There can be a range of motivations behind one’s preference to merge their financial life with their partner or keep them separate.
 There isn’t just one way married couples should handle their finances.
 But does that mean married couples should combine their finances?

 How should married couples handle finances?